 To formally set up an IVA and begin the process, you would require the help of an insolvency practice such as ourselves.
 It must be agreed with your creditors and managed by an IP; however, the fees involved would come out of the agreed monthly payments and would not be added on top as extra.

 - Assess your eligibility with our experts

-- Together we will look through the available options for you and help you decide if an IVA is the best route forward.
-With our help, you can arrange the best route out of your debt based on your circumstances, including coming to an appropriate agreement with your creditors.
+- Together we will look through the available options and help you decide if an IVA is the best route forward.
+With our help, you can arrange the best way out of your debt based on your circumstances, including coming to an appropriate agreement with your creditors.

 - Preparation of your IVA proposal

-- If an IVA is indeed the best way forward for you, the IP will need to collate various documents in order to create a proposal for your creditors to review.
-These include:
+- If an IVA is indeed the best way forward for you, the IP will need to collate various documents to create a proposal for your creditors to review.